jundalisay/sp/content/en/research/lamarck/zoology/chapter-08ll.md

 ---

-Naturalists who have considered man solely with respect to his organic structure have formed out of the six known varieties a particular genus, so that man alone makes up a separate family, characterized in the following way:
+Naturalists who have considered man have formed out of the 6 known varieties a particular genus.

+Man alone makes up a separate family, characterized in the following way:

 Mammals with separate limbs with nails; three types of teeth and opposable thumbs only on the hands